3 Sneaky Things That Mess With Your Energy

 That’s not to say you should forever avoid sappers, but it’s key to know the difference so you can optimize your mental energy.

-If, say, you’re already feeling worn down, maybe reschedule that meeting with the sapper co-worker.
-And if you need a pick-me-up, that’s your cue to set up a coffee run or phone date with your hype person.
+If, say, you’re already feeling worn down, maybe reschedule that Zoom meeting with the sapper co-worker.
+And if you need a pick-me-up, that’s your cue to set up a socially distanced walk or phone date with your hype person.
 Gauge your energy and, as best you can, surround yourself with the vibes you need.

 3. Your Self-Talk